Swing offense 101: Swinging your offense to a scoring tune

 The swing offense utilizes pieces from several offensive strategies.
-I developed it from parts of other offenses over the 8 years spent scouting offenses while an assistant coach at the University of Wisconsin.
+I developed it from parts of other offenses over the eight years spent scouting offenses while an assistant coach at the University of Wisconsin.

 An offense that works with cuts to the basket off screens is most effective.
 The two most effective screens are the UCLA screen (upscreen) and backscreens from the wing or flank.
 These two screens form the basis of the swing offense.

-Many teams we face like to pressure the basketball so we need an offense that can handle the overplay.
-This offense is effective against pressure because it’s a 4-out 1-in offense.
-When one player has the ball the other four players are tandem partners working off the ball to relieve pressure.
+Many teams we face like to pressure the basketball, so we need an offense that can handle the overplay.
+This offense is effective against pressure, because it’s a four-out, one-in offense.
+When one player has the ball, the other four players are tandem partners working off the ball to relieve pressure.

-Diagram 5: If the post is shut down 4 reverses to 2.
+DIAGRAM 5: If the post is shut down, 4 reverses to 2.
 4 then cuts off a back screen from 3.
-1 steps out to receive the reversal pass from 2 as 5 fades to the perimeter and we are back in our initial setup and spacing.
-We continue to work the ball to the wing and into the the post or work into a quick hitter or counter.
+1 steps out to receive the reversal pass from 2, and 5 fades to the perimeter and we are back in our initial setup and spacing.
+We continue to work the ball to the wing and into the the post, or work into a quick hitter or counter.

-Be sure your players use ball fakes when trying to get the ball into the post as defenders react to ball fakes.
+Be sure your players use ball fakes when trying to get the ball into the post, as defenders react to ball fakes.
 They’re a must against better defensive teams.
-Have your players act animated and simulate ball fakes in practice to get better ó even when running this offense without defenders.
-Getting a defender to react one way on a fake then passing the other way is another great way you can get to the free-throw line.
+Have your players act animated and simulate ball fakes in practice to get better — even when running this offense without defenders.
+Getting a defender to react one way on a fake, then passing the other way, is another great way you can get to the free-throw line.

 Special No. 1